-In my previous career I was an HR Manager, reading hundreds of CV’s every week and interviewing many prospective candidates.
-As the daily word prompt is impression, I thought it was a good time to include some interview tips.
+In my previous career I was a Human Resources Manager, reading hundreds of CV’s every week and interviewing many prospective candidates.
+Friends and family have often asked me to assist them in preparing for interviews, so here are my top tips.
 If you have any questions please do comment or drop me a private message – I’m always happy to share some wisdom 🙂

 You’ve applied for the perfect position and have been invited to attend an interview.
 Everything is going to plan and yet you’re apprehensive that you’ll stumble at the last hurdle.
 It’s normal to have some nerves at this stage – it shows you are keen.
 However, you want to turn up ready and able to show your best.
 Here are some tips to help you on your way:

 - Research the company.
 Their website, any available literature and online presence are all good sources of information.